 Most of Bach's last cantatas to survive involve the parodying of earlier works.
 Besides BWV 36, these cantatas include the Ascension Oratorio (BWV 11, in which Bach reused earlier material for the opening chorus and two arias, 1735), BWV 197 (a bipartite wedding cantata work of pervasive lyricism and an unusually high soprano part, 1736-1737), BWV 30 (a parody of a galant homage cantata of 1737, featuring coloratura writing for soprano, now in two parts and designated for the Feast of St John the Baptist, c.
-1738), BWV 191 (a Latin parody of movements from the B-minor Mass), BWV 69 (a revision of a work for the 12th Sunday S. after Trinity, 1723, ultimately serving the installation of a new town council in 1748), and the individual cantatas that constitute the Christmas Oratorio (Christmas to Epiphany, 1734-1735).
-BWV 34, previously thought to be a parody of that work.
+1738), BWV 191 (a Latin parody of movements from the 1733 missa that were later incorporated into the B-minor Mass), BWV 69 (a revision of a work for the 12th Sunday S. after Trinity, 1723, ultimately serving the installation of a new town council in 1748), and the individual cantatas that constitute the Christmas Oratorio (Christmas to Epiphany, 1734-1735).
+BWV 34, previously thought to be a parody of a 1726 wedding cantata, BWV 34a, is now known to have originated around the same time and not a parody of that work.